pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 ### Package's GitHub repository is not available

 Package's were excluded from the repackaging process if the repository they pointed to wasn't accessible.
-Indicating the repository or user has since been deleted, or the repository has since become privated.
+This implies that the repository or user has since been deleted, or the repository has since become privated.

 The below packages were never repackaged due to this: